USEPA/MCSimMod/README.md

 Once RTools is installed, run

-`install.packages(RMCSim)` <Future: depending on how the install happens, this line might be different>
+`install.packages(MCSimMod)` <Future: depending on how the install happens, this line might be different>

 ## Linux install
 Simply run:

-`install.packages(RMCSim)` <Future: depending on how the install happens, this line might be different>
+`install.packages(MCSimMod)` <Future: depending on how the install happens, this line might be different>

 ## Developer installation